marcogelle/A-Star-Search-Visualizer/README.md

 To run the program: run GUI.py, located in the 'search visualizer' directory

 This project aims to visualize how the A* pathfinding algorithm runs and show the effects of different heuristics.
 The user is able to choose a starting position on the grid, a desired goal position, draw obstacles, choose a heuristic, and run the A* search algorithm to find a path from the start to the goal.
-In the current version, the user has four options for the heuristic:
+This visualizer supports the following heuristics:

 1. Manhattan distance: The Manhattan distance performs comparatively well.
 It is consistent, ensuring optimality/finding the shortest path.
 Compared to the other consistent heuristics, it checks a low amount of states/grid positions, making it the efficient.